Joshua Lee Padgett

 My primary research interests lie in the areas of numerical analysis, applied mathematics, and com- putational mathematics.
 I am particularly interested in problems arising in biology and physics which exhibit nonstandard computational challenges—such as problems with singular, nonlocal, or stochastic influences.
 My work has employed a variety of mathematical techniques, with a particular focus on combining computational techniques with those from operator theory, spectral theory, and Lie group theory.
 My most significant contributions have been the development of the abstract numerical analysis for such problems, which allows for the obtained results to have a wider range of applications.
 Such efforts allow for the construction of qualitatively and quantitatively superior computational algorithms.
 Moreover, it allows for the results to be applied to numerous physical problems of interest, such as those arising in mathematical biology, combustion theory, and plasma physics.

-My recent research efforts have been focused on machine learning and deep artificial networks.
-This area is of great importance in the scientific community and garners interest from a wide array of scientific disciplines.
+My recent research efforts have been focused on machine learning and deep artificial networks, with a particular emphasis on how these tools may be employed to efficiently approximate high-dimensional partial differential equations.
+This area is of great importance in the scientific community and garners interest from a wide array of academic disciplines.
 My current focus is on the theoretical and mathematical considerations of deep learning; i.e., my focus is on proving theorems regarding deep artificial networks.
 The mathematics for this field is still in its infancy, and as such, there are a great deal of exciting problems to be pursued in this direction.

 Topics of interest: